 Investors themselves who might have suffered from arthritis attended the pot presentation at their own risk, as it was standing room only.
 They couldn’t have been pulled away even to sit comfortably in the scarcely occupied room next door.
 Sentiment toward gold was indeed very bearish at the MoneyShow, as it is around the world right now.

 Gold is universally recognized as a safe-haven investment, a go-to asset class when others look uncertain.
 Following the 2008 financial crisis, for instance, the metal’s price surged, eventually topping out at $1,900 per ounce in August 2011.

-But this week has been a particularly rocky one for the metal, even with Greece and Puerto Rico’s debt dilemmas, not to mention the recent Shanghai stock market decline, fresh in investors’ minds.
-Gold has traded down for 10 straight sessions to end the week at $1,099 per ounce, its lowest point in more than five years.
-Commodities in general have dropped to a 13-year low.
+But last week proved to be a particularly rocky one for the metal, even with Greece and Puerto Rico’s debt dilemmas, not to mention the recent Shanghai stock market decline, fresh in investors’ minds.
+Gold traded down for 10 straight sessions to end the week at $1,099 per ounce, its lowest point in more than five years.
+Commodities in general dropped to a 13-year low.

-Gold stocks, as expressed by the XAU, have also tumbled.
+Gold stocks, as expressed by the XAU, also tumbled.

 Reflecting on the trading session, widely-respected market analyst Keith Fitz-Gerald noted: “Far from being a one-day crash, this could represent one of the best gold-buying opportunities of the year.”